popatre/intro-week-day2-solutions/day-2-final/exports-and-require/contents.md

 You will need to export and then require in the correct `utils` function to help you complete the task.

 You should not need to change any of the code written for the utils functions themselves - unless specified.

+## Refactor

+Where appropriate, try refactor any challenge in this section to use object destructuring